3 Fun Indoor Games to Play With Your Dog

 Try Indoor Boot Camp

-If your dog is not one for agility, consider doing a basic reinforcement boot camp.
+If your dog is not one for agility, consider doing a basic training boot camp.
 Indoor training is the perfect time to shore up your dog’s skills by practicing important behavior cues like come, stay, and leave it.
 So don’t waste the opportunity!

 Play the Game "Toy Search"